cirosantilli/git-tutorial/index.md

     git add a
         #error, a ignored, use -f if you really want to add it

-You can ignore entire dirs:
+You can ignore entire directories:

     echo d > .gitignore
     git status
         #untracked: a b

-`.gitignores` are valid on all subdirs of which it is put only:
+`.gitignores` are valid on all subdirectories of which it is put only:

     echo a > d/.gitignore
     git status